LeeMorinUCF/QMB6358F23/demo_02_version_control/README.md

 <img src="Images/GitHubPush.png" width="750"/>

-After the changes are pushed, your local repository, on your computer, should have the same contents as the remote repository, the version online.
+After the changes are pushed, your local repository (on your computer) should have the same contents as the remote repository, the version online.

 <img src="Images/GitHubPushed.png" width="750"/>